 Photos from: Peng Yujiao, Tong Can, and Xiao Jia

-This is a featured story from our issue, “Dawn of the Debt.”
+“Enabling the Movement”is a story from our issue, “Dawn of the Debt.”
 To read the entire issue, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store.